-Figure 4 shows more detailed analysis of the phase distribution and the mean amplitude for all of the three 24-hour cycle precipitation patterns, based on the results of harmonic analysis.
-It can be seen that phases of AEP exhibits a nearly normal distribution centred around 19:00 LT with two maxima of mean amplitudes around 18:00 LT and 22:00 LT.
-On the other hand, LMP show a distribution that decreases with time resembling a gamma-like distribution with maximum mean amplitude around 06:00 LT.
-These characteristics of the distribution of frequency of occurrence of the two types of precipitation are indicative of the concentration times of convective activities, which is around 19:00 LT over land and 06:00 LT over sea.
-These results are in agreement with many previous investigations (e.g., Qian, 2008) and seem to signify the canonical pattern of land-sea contrast in the phase of precipitation, which are believed to be mainly controlled by land-sea breezes and their interactions with the monsoonal flows (e.g., Houze et al., 1981).
-However, it is quite interesting that EMP events have not only a flat phase distribution, which is indicating more random events, but also high mean amplitudes with peaks around 04:00 LT.
+Figure 4 shows more detailed analysis of the phase distribution and the mean amplitude for all of the three 24 h cycle precipitation patterns, based on the results of harmonic analysis.
+It can be seen that phases of AEP exhibit a nearly normal distribution centred around 19:00 LT with two maxima of mean amplitudes around 18:00 and 22:00 LT.
+On the other hand, LMP shows a distribution that decreases with time, resembling a gamma-like distribution with a maximum mean amplitude around 06:00 LT.
+These characteristics of the distribution of frequency of occurrence of the two types of precipitation are indicative of the concentration times of convective activities, which are around 19:00 over land and 06:00 LT over sea.
+These results are in agreement with many previous investigations (e.g. Qian, 2008) and seem to signify the canonical pattern of land-sea contrast in the phase of precipitation, which are believed to be mainly controlled by land-sea breezes and their interactions with the monsoonal flows (e.g. Houze et al., 1981).
+However, it is quite interesting that EMP events have not only a flat phase distribution, which indicates more random events, but also high mean amplitudes with peaks around 04:00 LT.
 The statistical significance of these amplitudes is indicated by the sampling errors $(\pm \sigma/\sqrt{n})$ plotted as vertical bars in Fig. 4.
-The random occurrence of early morning precipitation might be closely related to propagating systems, as indicated from Figs. 2bf, since their phases are not necessarily locked to the timing of sea/land-breezes.
+The random occurrence of early morning precipitation might be closely related to propagating systems, as indicated from Fig. 2b-f, since their phases are not necessarily locked to the timing of sea-land breezes.

-3.2 Relationships with Propagating Convective Systems and Extreme Precipitation Events
+3.2 Relationships with propagating convective systems and extreme precipitation events